 As we all know now, the story went quite differently.
 Due to the COVID-19 pandemic outbreak, both the ESOF2020 event and the ESTECO UM2020 have undergone massive reorganization.

 For the very first time, our Users’ Meeting was organized as a hybrid event, with some participants physically present and others – the majority – connected online.
 Regardless of the difficulties due to the rapid format change and rescheduling, the event’s success exceeded the most optimistic expectations.
 With more than 50 speakers, over 300 online attendees, and 60 onsite participants, this first hybrid edition of the ESTECO International Users’ Meeting has been an amazing two-day event.
-Moreover, the attendees benefited from the access to session recordings online, while all registered users can now access conference proceedings.

 I would like to thank all participants - speakers and attendees - for their exceptional contribution.
 The presentations, done in physical presence or pre-recorded with live Q&A sessions, were all very compelling and they stimulated many interesting questions and discussions.